Enter-tainer/typst-preview/addons/vscode/README.md

 - Bug fixes
   - #77 #75: Previously arm64 devices will see a blank preview.
 This is now fixed.
   - #74: Previously when you open a file without opening in folder, the preview will not work.
 This is now fixed.

+### v0.7.1

+- Bug fixes:
+  - fix #41.
+It is now possible to use Typst Preview in VSCode Remote.
+  - fix #82.
+You can have preview button even when typst-lsp is not installed.
+- Misc: We downgrade the ci image for Linux to Ubuntu 20.04.
+This should fix the problem where the extension cannot be installed on some old Linux distros.